All Episodes

 Well, they do have the votes to do it.

-Constitutionally, it's they do.
+Constitutionally, they do.

-But they have the authority to do it.
+They have to do it statutorily, but they have the authority to do it.

 So that's why we have an Office of Government Affairs at the American Center for Law and Justice that fights for you every single day on Capitol Hill and fights on issues like judicial packing and packing the Supreme Court.